Open Ground

 Moyola River at Castledawson

-The fields at Mossbawn, the family farm where Seamus Heaney was born and spent his early years, ran down to the Moyola River.
-With the Moyola just half-a-mile from his front door, the young Heaney would walk along the river to the stone arches of the railway bridge at Castledawson.
+The fields at Mossbawn, the family farm where Seamus Heaney was born and spent his early years, stretched down to the Moyola River.
+With the river just half-a-mile from his front door, the young Heaney would often walk along its banks to the stone arches of the railway bridge at Castledawson.

-The poem ‘A New Song’ recounts time spent by the water.
-Follow the riverbank for yourself and discover the birds, rocks and trees that inspired Heaney.
+His poem ‘A New Song’ recounts times spent by the water.
+Follow the riverbank yourself and discover the birds, rocks and trees that inspired Heaney.

 ‘And stepping stones like black molars